 The fourth floor of the building is home to two different dwellings, one of which is an audiovisual presentation room covering time period between the Tragic Week (1909) and the World’s Fair (1929).

 Then there’s famous La Pedrera apartment where Pere Milà lived with his family.
 The interior remains exactly the way it was the day he moved in – this is a great window into upper-class life (yes, that stove in the photo is upper class!) in the early part of last century.

 The bedrooms, living room, bathroom, kitchen, and even the children’s toys remain creepily in tact, frozen in time.

 Casa Milà Tickets Online

-Just like other essential Barcelona attractions there’s only one sensible way to get Casa Milà tickets: going through the Official Barcelona Tourism Website for fast lane access.
+Just like other essential Barcelona attractions there’s only one sensible way to get your tickets for La Pedrera: going through the Official Barcelona Tourism Website for fast lane access.

 Here you skip the long lines plus avoid the €3.00 ticket window surcharge.

-Hourly visits are capped so showing up randomly means you’ll be forced into a time slot you (likely) hadn’t planned on visiting – booking La Pedrera tickets online gives you back the control.
+Hourly visits are capped so showing up randomly means you’ll be forced into a time slot you hadn’t planned on visiting – booking online gives you back the control.
 Simply select your visit time and be lead right through.

 Click the button below to be taken to the Official Barcelona Tourism Office.